Follow this 7 step path to sharpen your skills in getting down your business

 Technically, a Thesaurus is a more or less complex data structure with precisely typed elements and relations.
 It usually is a projection of some existing or desirable domain or entity by means of abstraction.

 Even more technically, Thesauri are ontological or system models desribed in OCP format.
-OCP allows for simple formatting based on JSON, XML, YAML and OORLs, but is flexible to cover arbitrary strcutures and allows to combine different views onto the same subject without interfering with each other.
+OCP allows for simple formatting based on JSON, XML, YAML, MarkDown, SpreadSheets and OORLs, but is flexible to cover arbitrary strcutures and allows to combine different views onto the same subject without interfering with each other.

 Recipes teach the novice how to follow the path to achivement, and preserve the essence of the wisdom of the elder.